mHijuxS/mhijuxs.github.io/_posts/2025-05-13-tryhackme-ledger.md

 ![NON](file-20250513205755387.png)

-> I could have also enumerated the users with `kerberos pre-authentication` disabled using the `kerbrute` tool, using the `enumuser` command, which retrieves the hash automatically
+> I could have also enumerated the users with `kerberos pre-authentication` disabled using the `kerbrute` tool, using the `userenum` command, which retrieves the hash automatically
 {: .prompt-info}

 I couldn't crack any of these hashses using the `rockyou` wordlist.